 I put some K-Flex elastomeric insulation (also from Bunnings) under the clip heads to protect the paintwork.
 I covered them in shrink wrap for water resistance and a nicer surface.

 I was a little bit apprehensive about riding the bike for the first time.
 I was worried that I wouldn’t like the speed and I would feel less safe.
-Once I actually got on the bike, that worry disappeared.
+Once I was on the bike, that worry disappeared.
 I actually feel safer, even riding near traffic, knowing that I can quickly get myself out of a bad situation.
 Riding up hills is effortless, and it is actually pretty fun to go fast.
 I haven’t really tested it out enough yet to comment on the range but I rode it for about 7km and it didn’t seem to consume much of the battery.

 Prior to the conversion, my bike was quite light.
 It is heavier now at the front, because of the motor and battery pack.
 This is not really a problem while riding, but it is something to consider if you ever have to carry your bike.